-In early June 2017, Cosby faced three three counts of aggravated sexual assault charges brought by Andrea Constand in a Montgomery County, Penn., courtroom.
+In April 2018, Cosby was found guilty of three counts of aggravated sexual assault charges brought by Andrea Constand in a Montgomery County, Penn., courtroom.
 The former director of the Temple University women’s basketball team, Constand accused Cosby of inviting her to his home in 2004, where she says he drugged and molested her.
 Cosby admitted to the sexual encounter but claimed it was consensual.

 Cosby will also soon face a civil case in California.
-This case is brought by Judy Huth, who alleges Coxby sexually attacked her in 1974 at the home of Hugh Hefner.
+This case is brought by Judy Huth, who alleges Cosby sexually attacked her in 1974 at the home of Hugh Hefner.
 California’s former statute of limitations have passed on Huth’s claims; however, she was able to file the lawsuit in 2014 because she was a minor at the time of the alleged incident.
 The case is set to begin on on April 18, 2022, according to USA Today.

 More on Celebrities and Net Worth